Kegel exercises - self-care

 Some notes of caution:

 Call your doctor or nurse if you are not sure you are doing Kegel exercises the right way.
-Your nurse can show you how to do them and check to see if you are doing them correctly.
+Your doctor or nurse can check to see if you are doing them correctly.